 - First course: Roasted Cauliflower and Snow Peas with charred lemongrass, chilies, and puffed wild rice

 - Second course: Shrimp and Long Bean Prik Khing Curry with white rice

 - Third course: Frozen Passion Fruit Mouse with kumquat, calamansi, and almond crumble *my favorite dish of the six i tried!*

 stop #1 La Moule

 La Moule did not offer choices for the courses so the following dishes are what was offered on their dining month menu:

-although i have visited three participating restaurants i still have one more to go, my last stop, THE HAIRY LOBSTER! am looking forward to some fried chicken and sticky toffee pudding!
+Although I have visited three participating restaurants i still have one more to go, my last stop, The Hairy Lobster!
+I'm looking forward to some fried chicken and sticky toffee pudding!

 disclosure: i was invited to participate in Portland Dining Month on behalf of my friends at Travel Portland. i received a complimentary meal at Aviary -my choosing- for myself and a guest. i've eaten at Aviary numerous times on my own dime and will certainly continue to look forward to their portland dining month menu every year!